linilss/dat255/Reflektioner/gustav_nilsson.md

 So, for the second part of this sprint I have battled with trying to get the PortableCDM-app and Expo to work instead.
 I eventually succeeded, after lots of error and issues.
 I can now login to the service with the credentials provided in the emulator.

 I succeeded in completing both tasks in the sprint, getting the app to work, and change a small element in it (I changed the text in a couple of places)
-Unfortunately I missed the first handledartillfället due to a job interview, but I feel like I have gotten up to date about what was said.
+Unfortunately I missed the first handledartillfälle due to a job interview, but I feel like I have gotten up to date about what was said.

-NOTE: This sprint was much longer than usual our change to ending on wednesdays, making it 1,5 weeks.
+NOTE: This sprint was much longer than usual our change to ending on Wednesdays, making it 1,5 weeks.
 NOTE: I also worked during the easter holiday with my goal, which is why I report the time for 2.5 weeks here.

 **My total time spent was 46 hours**